Free Consultation

 Affidavit:

-· An Affidavit is a written statement under oath made before a person that is authorized to administer oaths.
+An Affidavit is a written statement under oath made before a person who is authorized to administer oaths.

 Answer: